Print

 Instructions

-1. Sear the oxtail on one side: Heat the vegetable oil in the Instant Pot over Sauté mode set to high (medium-high heat in a stovetop PC) until the oil starts to shimmer.
-While the pot heats, sprinkle the oxtail with 1/2 teaspoon of salt and 1/4 teaspoon of pepper.
+1. Sear the oxtail on one side: Heat the vegetable oil in an Instant Pot set to Sauté mode - High until the oil starts to shimmer (or use medium-high heat with a stovetop PC).
+Sprinkle the oxtail with 1 teaspoon of sea salt and ½ teaspoon of pepper.
 Add the oxtails to the pot in a single layer (they will just barely fit in a 6-quart Instant Pot - think jigsaw puzzle) and sear until well browned on the bottom, about 5 minutes.
 Flip the oxtails and immediately move on to the next step.

-2. Add the thyme and liquid: Pour the broth into the pot, then sprinkle the oxtails with the dried thyme.
-Drizzle the Worcestershire sauce and soy sauce over everything.
+2. Add the thyme and liquid: Pour the broth into the pot, then scrape the bottom of the pot with a flat-edged wooden spoon to loosen any browned bits that are stuck to the bottom.
+Sprinkle the oxtails with the dried thyme, and drizzle the Worcestershire sauce and soy sauce over everything.

 • Prep Time: 5 minutes